ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-78.md

 This section documents additional requirements in the Swiss EPR context on the Mobile Patient Demographics Query.

 ### Scope
-The Mobile Patient Demographics Query is used by an app in the Swiss EPR to query with demographics paramteres for a patient pariticipating i th Swiss EPR.
+The Mobile Patient Demographics Query is used by an app in the Swiss EPR to query with demographics parameters for a patient pariticipating in the Swiss EPR.

 ### Actor Roles
 **Actor:** Patient Demographics Consumer